Corangamite - North

 The latest Census data sees Corangamite - North placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Corangamite-North had a low cultural diversity, with 90.2% of its population being citizens, 92.4% born in Australia, and 97.5% speaking English only at home.
-Christianity was the predominant religion in Corangamite-North, accounting for 55.7% of its population, compared to 50.0% across Rest of Vic.
+Corangamite-North, as per the census conducted on 29 August 2016, showed low cultural diversity with 90.2% of its population being citizens, 92.4% born in Australia, and 97.5% speaking English only at home.
+Christianity was the predominant religion, accounting for 55.7% of the population, compared to 47.3% across the rest of Victoria.
 The top three ancestry groups were Australian (33.3%), English (30.5%), and Irish (13.5%).

 Frequently Asked Questions - Diversity